JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 ## Automatic Pipeline

-The automatic neuron segmentation workflow runs 3D U-Net classification followed by an optional post-processing steps.
+The automatic neuron segmentation workflow runs 3D U-Net classification followed by optional post-processing steps.

 The output of the U-Net is a probability array with voxel values between 0 and 1.
 The optional postprocessing steps include voxel intensity thresholding to remove low confidence voxels, a voxel shape change, and a voxel size threshold to remove small components.
 When running neuron segmentation on large image volumes, the volume is partitioned into sub-volumes.
 The U-Net is run on each sub-volume and reassembled.
 Postprocessing steps are run on the assembled volume.
 The pipeline also includes an optional step to precompute a scaling factor for each tile.
 The alternative is to compuate a scaling factor on each tile (recommended).